alexmanrique/blog/_posts/2020-09-17-my-favourite-pull-requests.md

 To know if something is used or not, using data helps.
 Imagine that you have a tool that allows you to create different kinds of promo codes.

-You have different kinds of promo codes and you see in the data storage that only one kind of promo codes is created.
+You have different kinds of promo codes and you see in the data storage that only one kind of promo code is created.
 Here you have a good candidate to remove the code that allows you to create the other kinds of promo codes.
-Before doing it you should double check with your business partner that this functionality is not used.
+Before doing it you should double-check with your business partner that this functionality is not used.

 > Don't be afraid to do that and don't be attached to that piece of code.
 Just remove it.